Planning Your Trip

 Getting Around Orlando

-Disney World is Florida's No. 1 vacation destination—perhaps even the top destination in the world—so it pays to plan ahead to see as much as possible and get the most from your vacation dollar.
+Disney World is the most visited theme park in the world (particularly Magic Kingdom, which saw almost 21 million people in 2018), so it pays to plan ahead to see as much as possible and get the most from your vacation dollar.
 Here we'll answer your top questions, plus give you links to more information to make your vacation planning easier.

 When to Go